The Adventures of Tintin: Exhibitions

 In 2002, the Bunkamura Museum of Art in Tokyo staged an exhibition of original Hergé drawings as well as of the submarine and rocket ship invented in the strips by Professor Calculus.

 The National Maritime Museum in Greenwich, London, hosted the exhibition The Adventures of Tintin at Sea in 2004, focusing on Tintin's sea exploits, and in commemoration of the 75th anniversary of the publication of Tintin's first adventure.

-2004 also saw an exhibition in Halles Saint Géry in Brussels titled Tintin et la ville ("Tintin and the City") showcasing all cities in the world Tintin had travelled.
+2004 also saw an exhibition in the Halles Saint-Géry/Sint-Gorikshallen in Brussels titled Tintin et la ville ("Tintin and the City") showcasing all cities in the world Tintin had travelled.

 The Belgian Comic Strip Center in the Brussels business district added exhibits dedicated to Hergé in 2004.

 The Brussels' Comic Book Route in the center of Brussels added its first Tintin mural in July 2005.

 The centenary of Hergé's birth in 2007 was commemorated at the largest museum for modern art in Europe, the Centre Georges Pompidou in Paris, with Hergé, an art exhibition honouring his work.
 The exhibition, which ran from 20 December 2006 until 19 February 2007, featured some 300 of Hergé's boards and original drawings, including all 124 original plates of The Blue Lotus.

 Laurent le Bon, organiser of the exhibit said: "It was important for the Centre to show the work of Hergé next to that of Matisse or Picasso".
 Michael Farr claimed: "Hergé has long been seen as a father figure in the comics world.
 If he's now recognised as a modern artist, that's very important".

 2009 saw the opening of the Hergé Museum (Musée Hergé), designed in contemporary style, in the town of Louvain-la-Neuve, south of Brussels.
 Visitors follow a sequence of eight permanent exhibit rooms covering the entire range of Hergé's work, showcasing the world of Tintin and his other creations.
 In addition, the new museum has already seen many temporary exhibits, including Into Tibet With Tintin.